Renaming in distributed certification: Abstract

 Local certification is the area of distributed network computing asking the following question: How to certify to the nodes of a network that a global property holds, if they are limited to a local verification?

 In this area, it is often essential to have identifiers, that is, unique integers assigned to the nodes.
-In this short paper, we show how to reduce the range of the identifiers, in three different settings.
-More precisely, we show how to rename identifiers in the classical local certification setting, when we can (resp.\ cannot) choose the new identifiers, and we show how a global certificate can help to encode very compactly a new identifier assignment that is not injective in general, but still useful.
-We conclude with a number of applications of these three results.
+In this short paper, we show how to reduce the range of the identifiers, in various settings.
+More precisely, we show how to rename identifiers in the classical local certification setting, when we can (resp.\ cannot) choose the new identifiers, and we show how a global certificate can help to encode very compactly a new identifier assignment that is not injective in general, but still useful in applications.

+We conclude with a number of applications of these results: For every constant $\ell$, there are local certification schemes for the properties of having clique number at most $\ell$, having diameter at most $\ell$, and having independence number at most~2, with certificates of size $O(n)$.
+We also show that there is a global certification scheme for bipartiteness with a certificate of size $O(n)$.
+All these results are optimal.